asthasharma98/Python-Data-Structures/Dictionary/README.md

 **Dictionary** in python is Mutable and Unordered colletion of data values which is used to store data values in `{key:value}` pairs.

-*set of built-in methods in python that we can apply dictionary*
+*set of built-in methods in python that we can apply on dictionary*

 |  **Method**     |   **Description**                                                    |
 | --------------  | ---------------------------------------------------------------------|